CSHOR ENSO Science Symposium 29 to 31 January 2019

-Includes a 2 day writing session for ENSO book authors on February 1 – 2.
+The Symposium was followed by a 2 day writing session for ENSO book authors on 1-2 February at CSIRO Marine Laboratories.

 Understanding El Niño-Southern Oscillation Complexity

 El Niño events are characterized by tropical Pacific surface warming and weakening of trade winds occurring every few years.
 Such conditions are accompanied by changes in atmospheric and oceanic circulation, affecting global climate, marine and terrestrial ecosystems, fisheries and human activities.
 The alternation of warm El Niño and cold La Niña conditions, referred to as the El Niño-Southern Oscillation (ENSO), represents the strongest year-to-year fluctuation of the global climate system.
 A Nature review paper published recenlty (Timmermann et al. 2018) provides a synthesis of the current understanding of the spatio-temporal complexity (In terms of amplitude, timing, duration, predictability and global impacts) of this important climate mode and its influence on the earth system.
 The paper proposes a unifying framework to explain ENSO spatio-temporal complexity, by considering the two most dominant coupled modes of variability on about two-year and four-year time scales.
 Read the full article at the following link.
 The CSIRO blog highlighting six reasons you should care about El Niño is also recommended reading.

 In a recent Nature article, Rintoul et al. present two narratives on the future of Antarctica and the Southern Ocean, from the perspective of an observer looking back from 2070.
 Read the CSHOR post, which includes a link to the full article, at this link.

 The global influence of localised dynamics in the Southern Ocean